 Ghassan Kanafani was born in Acre.
 His father was Fayiz Kanafani, a lawyer, and his mother was A’isha al-Salim.
-He had two brothers, Ghazi and Marwan, and a sister, Fayzah.
-He was married to a Danish national, Annie Hoffer, and they had two children, Fayiz and Laila.
+He had five brothers, Ghazi, Marwan, Adnan, Numan and Hassan; and two sisters, Fayzah and Suha.
+He was married to a Danish national, Anni Høver, and they had two children, Fayiz and Laila.

 He attended the Frères School in Jaffa.
 When he was twelve years old, he and his family were forced to leave Jaffa before it fell to the Zionist forces in 1948; they sought refuge in Lebanon.
 The family then left Lebanon for Syria and settled in Damascus.

 In exile, he worked at a printing press; he later distributed newspapers and worked in a restaurant.
 In the daytime and at night he pursued his studies until he obtained the intermediate school certificate in 1953, and then he worked as an art teacher in UNRWA schools in Damascus.

 His contact with Arab political activists who had established the Arab Nationalist Movement began in 1953.
 After he met George Habash, he began to write for the weekly magazine al-Ra’i.

 After obtaining his secondary school certificate, Kanafani joined his sister in Kuwait in 1956 where he worked as an art and athletics teacher.
 While working as a teacher, he enrolled in the Arabic Department of Damascus University for three years while also being active in Kuwait in the Arab Nationalist Movement and at the Arab Cultural Club, which was dominated by the movement.
 He also wrote for the weekly magazine al-Fajr, which was published by the movement.
 In 1957, he published his first story, “A New Sun.”